 Season: July 5, 2020 to July 25, 2020

 Chair of Ancient Topography and Underwater Archaeology, University of Pisa

 Our project: Vada Volaterrana.
 A Roman harbour in the Mediterranean Sea

 Our project stems from the archaeological researches the Laboratory of Ancient Topography of the University of Pisa has been conducting for over twenty years at St. Gaetano di Vada (municipality of Rosignano Marittimo, Livorno), along the coast of Tuscany.
 Here a settlement of considerable interest, related to the harbour system of the famous Etruscan and Roman city of Volterra, has been found and partially excavated.

-Now the Laboratory of Ancient Topography is going to start a Summer School opened to foreign and Italian students of archaeology, who wish to live an experience of archaeological excavation in Italy.
+Now the Laboratory of Ancient Topography is running a Summer School opened to foreign and Italian students of archaeology, who wish to live an experience of archaeological excavation in Italy.

 During three weeks the Summer School’s students will practice with all the different activities an archaeologist usually does into the field and in the lab, from the discovery of a new site until its stratigraphic excavation and study:

-3. Stratigraphic excavation, consisting of digging in the site of Vada Volaterrana and related labs (GIS lab, pottery lab)
+2. Stratigraphic excavation, consisting of digging in the site of Vada Volaterrana and related labs (GIS lab, pottery lab),

 Lectures will focus on the history and archaeology of the harbour of Vada Volaterrana and its surroundings and on archaeological methods, in order to explain students all the activities they will face during the excavation on site.